 There’s a whole bunch of excuses for why monthly comic sales are down in one of the longest sales-slumps in the history of the business.
 They range from the price being too high to competition from the Internet and video games.

-And before you go thinking this is another “woe is us” essay on the End of Comics, there is good news in increased bookstore and library sales.
+And before you go thinking this is another “woe is us” essay on the End of Comics, there is good news in increased bookstore and library sales as well as the long-promised audience of digital readers.
 I absolutely doubt we’ll ever see comics go away.
-The real question: why aren’t comics more popular?
+The real question: why aren’t comics more popular generally?
 Why isn’t comic readership more widespread?

 From their inception in the 1930s and into the 60s, comics were a mainstay of entertainment.
 They were found everywhere and had an enormous audience of millions of readers in the United States alone.
 There were comics for almost every taste and they were readily available almost everywhere you went.
 Even after the Comics Scare and the senate investigations, comic book sales were in the millions.
 One billion (with a “b”) copies of romance comics were sold between 1947 and 1954.
 Even at ten cents a pop, that’s serious money in post-war dollars.
 Titles like Batman, Donald Duck, Pep, Airboy, Red Ryder and Young Romance routinely sold in the millions of copies each month.
 If a comic dipped below one million in sales it was cancelled and replaced with another title.

 TV came along in this period and was as much a national obsession as the Internet is today.
 But comics’ sales suffered only a small hit and then recovered.
 And much of this is probably more the fault of the anti-comics mindset of the public at the time.